Investment Adviser Compliance: Should I be an Exempt Reporting Adviser?

-Investment fund organizers, whether managers or syndicate leads should ensure that they are properly registered or exempt from investment adviser registration before they put together an investment fund.
-Registration is a primary concern due to the penalties for failure to comply.
+Investment fund organizers, whether managers or syndicate leads, should ensure that they are properly registered or exempt from investment adviser registration before they put together an investment fund.
+This registration is a primary concern due to the penalties for failure to comply.

-The question for fund organizers then is not whether they should be an Exempt Reporting Adviser (“ERA”), rather the question is if they can qualify for the less onerous registration and disclosure requirements available to ERA’s?
+The pertinent question for fund organizers then is not whether they should be an exempt reporting adviser (ERA), but rather whether and how they can qualify for the less onerous registration and disclosure requirements available to ERA’s.

 Question 1: What is an ERA?

-An ERA is an investment adviser that is not required to comply with the full Registered Investment Advisor (“RIA”) rules and application process.
-RIAs are required to register with the SEC or an applicable state regulatory authority by submitting the full version of Form ADV (Parts 1A, 1B, 2A Brochure, 2B Supplement) electronically using the Investment Adviser Registration Depository (“IARD”), an e-filing system administered by the Financial Industry Regulatory Authority (“FINRA”).
-RIAs must comply with fiduciary duties, anti-fraud provisions (Custody Rule, Solicitor’s Rule, Pay-to-Play Rule), adopt compliance and ethics manuals, abide by recordkeeping rules, and appoint a compliance officer.
+An ERA is an investment adviser that is not required to comply with the full registered investment advisor (RIA) rules and application process.
+RIAs are required to register with the SEC or an applicable state regulatory authority by submitting the full version of Form ADV (Parts 1A, 1B, 2A Brochure and 2B Supplement) electronically, using the Investment Adviser Registration Depository (IARD), an e-filing system administered by the Financial Industry Regulatory Authority (FINRA).
+RIAs must comply with fiduciary duties as well as anti-fraud provisions (custody rule, solicitor’s rule, pay-to-play rule).
+They must also adopt compliance and ethics manuals, abide by recordkeeping rules and appoint a compliance officer.

 Question 2: Am I an Investment Adviser?

-To be considered compensation, the economic benefit received does not have to be characterized as an “advisory fee,” charged separately, nor does it need to be paid directly by the client.
+To be considered compensation, the economic benefit received does not have to be characterized as an “advisory fee,” charged separately or be paid directly by the client.
 Fund organizers typically receive carried interest or advisory fees in return for provision of investment adviser services.

 Element 3: Providing Investment Advice

-The investment advice element is met if the advice is given in connection with investment in securities.
-Common security types include stocks, bonds, mutual fund shares, limited partnership interests, and LLC membership interests (see here for discussion regarding investment contracts as securities).
+The investment advice definition is met if the advice is given in connection with investment in securities.
+Common security types include stocks, bonds, mutual fund shares, limited partnership interests and LLC membership interests (see here for discussion regarding investment contracts as securities).
 Additionally, investment advice may include:

 (1) financial planning

-(5) advice on the value of investing in securities instead of other asset classes;
+(5) advice on the value of investing in securities compared with other asset classes

-Fund organizer activity typically meets the definition providing investment advice on the basis that organizers source and direct a fund’s investment in a security, make on-going and regular decisions with respect to maintenance and disposition of the fund’s assets, and delegate adviser and management duties.
+Fund organizer activity typically meets the definition of providing investment advice, on the basis that organizers source and direct a fund’s investment in a security, make on-going and regular decisions with respect to maintenance and disposition of the fund’s assets, and delegate adviser and management duties.

-If the fund organizer determines that it does not meet the definition of an investment adviser then there is generally no requirement to register.
-However, if the fund organizer determines that it does meet the definition then it must determine its registration requirements.
+If the fund organizer determines that it does not meet the definition of an investment adviser, then there is generally no requirement to register.
+However, if the fund organizer determines that it does meet the definition, it must determine its registration requirements.
 The registration analysis consists of two further determinations: (1) the fund organizer’s assets under management; (2) availability of the venture capital exemption or private fund adviser exemption at the federal or state level.

 Why Should I Engage Assure for ERA Compliance Services?

-Assure provides expert assistance related to the set-up, management, and reporting associated with SEC and state ERA registration.
-Assure consults with client’s and provides services related to ERA registration, including IARD account set-up and maintenance, the filing of annual and other-than-annual amendments to a client’s Form ADV, and provides on-going advisory firm training and consulting.
-Assure’s ERA compliance service complements and supplements fund organizer’s special purpose vehicle administration and ensures compliance with related investment adviser rules and regulations.
+Assure provides best-in-class expert assistance related to the set-up, management and reporting associated with SEC and state ERA registration.
+Assure consults with clients and provides services related to ERA registration, including IARD account set-up and maintenance, the filing of annual and other-than-annual amendments to a client’s Form ADV, and provides on-going advisory firm training and consulting.
+Assure’s ERA compliance service complements and supplements fund organizer’s special purpose vehicle administration and ensures compliance with related investment adviser rules and